John Foster Dulles: Vietnam

-In the 1950s, Dulles worked to reduce French influence in Vietnam and asked the United States to attempt to co-operate with the French in the aid of strengthening Diem's army.
+During the First Indochina War, Dulles stated that he expected a French victory against the communist Viet Minh forces, stating, "I do not expect that there is going to be a communist victory in Indochina".
+Dulles worked to reduce French influence in Vietnam and asked the United States to attempt to co-operate with the French in the aid of strengthening Diem's army.
 Over time, Dulles concluded that he had to "ease France out of Vietnam."

 In 1954, at the height of the Battle of Dien Bien Phu, Dulles helped plan and promote Operation Vulture, a proposed B-29 aerial assault on the communist Viet Minh siege positions to relieve the beleaguered French Army.
-President Eisenhower made American participation reliant on British support, but Foreign Secretary Sir Anthony Eden was opposed it and so Vulture was canceled over Dulles's objections.
-With Dien Bien Phu's fall to the communists, Dulles fell out with Eden.
+President Eisenhower made American participation reliant on British support, but Foreign Secretary Sir Anthony Eden was opposed to it and so Vulture was canceled over Dulles's objections.
+French Foreign Minister Georges Bidault later said that Dulles had offered him the use of atomic bombs to end the siege.

 At the 1954 Geneva Conference, which concerned the breakup of French Indochina, he forbade any contact with the Chinese delegation and refused to shake hands with Zhou Enlai, the lead Chinese negotiator.
-He subsequently left to avoid direct association with the negotiations.
+Dulles also opposed the conference's plan to partition the country of Vietnam and hold elections for a unified government, insisting that the anti-communist State of Vietnam should remain the legitimate Vietnamese government.
+He subsequently left to avoid direct association with the negotiations; Dulles's exit contributed to the Geneva Conference's failure to resolve the conflict in Vietnam.

 Asia and the Pacific

 As Secretary of State, Dulles carried out the "containment" policy of neutralizing the Taiwan Strait during the Korean War.
+Later, at Geneva, Dulles objected to any proposals by China and the Soviet Union for a diplomatic reunification of Korea, thus leaving the Korean conflict unresolved.

-In 1954, Dulles architected the Southeast Asia Treaty Organization, providing for collective action against aggression.
+In 1954, Dulles designed the Southeast Asia Treaty Organization (SEATO), providing for collective action against aggression.
 The treaty was signed by representatives of Australia, Britain, France, New Zealand, Pakistan, the Philippines, Thailand, and the United States.

 In 1958, Dulles authorized the Secretary of the Air Force to state publicly that the United States was prepared to use nuclear weapons in a conflict with China over the islands of Quemoy and Matsu.

 After having resisted revision for many years, from 1957 to 1959, Dulles oversaw the renegotiation of a revised version of the U.S.–Japan Security Treaty, which was eventually ratified in 1960, after his death.